The Spirit of the Maldives: Culture, Cuisine and Island Living

 Niva Velassaru

-A new generation of Maldivian luxury, introducing contemporary design, sophisticated dining and a more modern island lifestyle.
+A new generation of Maldivian hospitality, introducing contemporary design, exceptional dining and a more modern island lifestyle.

 2017